ryjonespdx/menu-venue/README.md

 4. (Already completed) within the project directory, create a file named "server.js" which will house the code for our application
 5. Install Express by running '<npm install --save express>'
 6. Install EJS (Embedded JavaScript), a templating language, by running '<npm install ejs --save>'
+7. Install EJS' Middleware function 'body-parser' by running '<npm install body-parser --save>'

-# testing
+# Running the Server
-To test the server, run '<node server.js>'
+To run the server, run '<node server.js>'